Links to resources about ecotourism accreditation and certification programs, codes of practice and

 While there are many localised Codes for various kinds of tour operations and for travellers, most aren't specifically formulated in the context of "ecotourism".
 However, we can ensure that all parties are well prepared for the type of activity they are embarking on, and help minimise adverse impact on the natural and cultural environments, by adopting and using an appropriate code of practice.
 See also Policymaker/Stakeholder Guidelines.

-Ed Note: To determine whether your intended activity is "eco" rather than "nature" based, "outdoor" or "adventure" tourism, just ask yourself these questions.
-Is it to primarily be in and enjoy the natural world?
+Ed Note: To determine whether your intended activity is "eco" or "nature" based, rather than "outdoor" or "adventure" tourism, just ask yourself these questions.
+Is it to mainly be in and enjoy the natural world?
 Is it "passive" as opposed to "active"?
-Or is the activity the end in itself?
-To make the most of the activity, will you need to be quiet or still, patient, observant, respectful of boundaries and prepared for some pysical discomfort?
-Or will your experiences come to you in air conditioned 5 star comfort, and do you expect that you will be "whooping and hollering" with your adrenalin pumping?

 Operator/Visitor Guidelines

-• Antarctic Tour Operators Guidelines updatedIt's stating the obvious but I can't resist ... be very very very careful out there.
-Great resource for operators, and excellent website for would be Antarctic visitors as well, with guidelines for Visitors and Wildlife Watching and additional extensive Antarctic Resources
+• Antarctic Tour Operators Guidelines & Resources It's stating the obvious but I can't resist ... be very, very, very careful out there.
+Great resource for stakeholders, academics and operators, and excellent for would be Antarctic visitors as well, with guidelines for Visitors and Wildlife Watching and additional extensive Antarctic Resources links.

-• Australian National Guidelines for Whale and Dolphin Watching 2005 updatedOne more click to get to the PDF; which is a bit unfriendly IMO.
+• Australian National Guidelines for Whale and Dolphin Watching 2017 One more click to get to the PDF; which is a bit unfriendly IMO.
 Given the popularity world-wide of dolphin and whale watching along the various migratory paths, html would be preferable.
-See also the guidelines for watching marine mammals from NSW NPWS

 • Ecotourism Association of Australia (EAA) Guidelines for Ecotourists Published in the mid 1990s, intending "ecotourists" can still benefit by keeping these guidelines in mind when travelling.